-Jill Duggar Fully Supports Husband, Derick Dillard, Who Contradicts Himself On Twitter, After New Baby Arrives
+Jill Duggar Fully Supports Husband Derick Dillard, Who Contradicts Himself On Twitter After New Baby Arrives

 “Derick Dillard’s personal statement does not represent the views of TLC,” the network tweeted.

-Do you think Jill Duggar and Derick Dillard will soon famous more restrictions on their show because of their views?
+Do you think Jill Duggar and Derick Dillard will soon face more restrictions on their show because of their views?
 Let us know in the comments below.

 [Featured Image by Jill Dillard/Instagram]